 If you have just upgraded your license by passing additional elements, and will result in your having additional operating privileges, you may begin using them immediately!
 You do not have to wait until we have sent the upgrade data to the FCC.

 You will notice on your CSCE (Certificate of Successful Completion of Examination) form that one of the options under "Operating Privilege" has been circled.
-Also, on the back of the CSCE form, is a brief explanation of how to identify your station.
-You should use this special identification procedure until your license has been modified, and the FCC database shows your new privileges.
+You should use the special identification procedure until your license has been modified, and the FCC database shows your new privileges.
 Once the changes have been included in the FCC's database, you no longer need to use the special identification.
 Just use your call sign as you have been doing so far - before the upgrade.
 Use the steps above to print your new license and frame it.